SFDigitalServices/webform/readme.md

                 dockerfile: Dockerfile
 ```

+4. Run `scripts/copy_sf_design_system.sh` to copy pattern library stylesheets.
+(You will need to run this manually whenever a pattern library update is released.)

-4. To compile Sass stylesheets, run `npm run watch`
+5. Run `npm run watch`

-5. You may now access your site at `https://webform.test` (or whatever domain you setup), with the email johndoe@example.com and password johndoe
+6. You may now access your site at `https://webform.test` (or whatever domain you setup), with the email johndoe@example.com and password johndoe

 ### Unit Testing
 1. Navigate to the src/docker directory and spin up docker as normal